Corporate fitness roles allow healthcare and fitness professionals to make a difference in the lives of individuals in ways that few other roles can.

 Longer appointment times and guided health coaching allows clinicians to dig into the social determinants of health to help patients understand their complete health picture.
 Quality, patient-centered care takes time and intention, and your worksite health center is the ideal place to support and encourage your employees to achieve their health goals.

 More Time, Better Care

 Trends in healthcare are shifting to recognize that health is more than a collection of genetic and behavioral risk factors.
 Healthcare providers must look beyond the doctor’s office to complete our health picture.
-As discussed in our earlier blog, the social determinants of health – housing, employment, education, and more – impact our overall health.
+As discussed in our blog on healthcare equity, multiple factors impact our overall health.
 Onsite healthcare providers understand the value of weaving the social determinants into their care and employers play an important role in connecting this care to their workforce.